 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Farnsworth include Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.

 First found in Lancashire where they held a family seat from very ancient times.
 Conjecturally they were Lords of the manor of Farnworth, a small hamlet within about two miles of Bolton in that shire.
 At the time of the taking of the Domesday Book in 1086 A.D. it was designated as the King's land.

 This web page shows only a small excerpt of our Farnsworth research.
-Another 256 words(18 lines of text) covering the year 1650 is included under the topic Early Farnsworth History in all our PDF Extended History products.
+Another 141 words(10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farnsworth History in all our PDF Extended History products.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

-Farnsworth Settlers in the United States in the 17th Century
+Farnsworth Settlers in United States in the 17th Century

 - Thomas and Susannah Farnsworth settled in New Jersey with their two children and servants in 1677